Warning message

 How do I assess my achievements relative to opportunity?

 The ANU is an equal opportunity employer.
 It may be relevant to also prepare a statement regarding your achievements relative to opportunity.
 This statement is very important if your academic contributions have been affected by caring responsibilities, chronic illness, disability, prolonged leave, fractional full time equivalent work or significant clinical/managerial loads in your roles.
-You should also list your type of appointment.

 Please refer to the ANU Guideline on assessing achievement relative to opportunity which outlines the best manner in which to document the ways in which your achievements may have been impacted.